 This section contains examples of metadata errors.

-(If your JADE licenses include support, contact your local JADE support center or JADE Support for advice concerning repairs.)
+Caution If your Jade licenses include support, contact your local Jade support center or Jade Support before attempting metaschema repairs.

 An object that has a reference (manual) to its parent but the object is missing from the inverse collection on the parent.

 The add action provided by the Logical Certifier repairs the anomaly.